 Inland from the west coast

-From the west coast, it’s also easy to head into the mountains for some incredible scenery and hikes.
+From the west coast, it’s also easy to head into the mountains for some incredible scenery and a variety of hiking trails.
 You can opt for a 5-6 hour hike into Cirque de Mafate (a caldera that’s only accessible on foot or by helicopter), visit the Cap Noir viewpoint or you can drive up to Le Maïdo, which offers breathtaking views of Cirque de Mafate and Piton de Neiges (at 3,069 meters, the highest mountain on Réunion Island).
 If you only have time for a drive to a viewpoint, I recommend Le Maïdo, arguably one of the best places to visit in Reunion Island!
+Le Maïdo is less than an hour’s drive from the coast.
 If you’re interested in taking a ultra-light flight across Réunion Island, the operator of these scenic flights is based in Cambaie, a short drive north of Saint-Paul.